• Skip to main content

 Harry Styles (yes, the One Direction guy) also has a song about life in general (about the difficulties we all face, in this case) that was inspired by a specific image tragedy.
 Learn about the Sign of the Times lyrics meaning here.

-If you want more Pink Floyd, check out our article of songs about domestic violence here, or our article listing the best stripper songs here.
+If you want more Pink Floyd, check out our breakdown of the Comfortably Numb lyrics meaning.
+You should also check out our list of songs about domestic violence here, and our article listing the best stripper songs here.
 Both feature less-known Pink Floyd songs.
 Can you guess which ones?

 For another song about drug use, but in this case about overcoming it, or other difficulties in life, check out this look at the meaning of the Scar Tissue lyrics.